 What's all the buzz about electricity network models?

-So, what exactly is a network model?
+So, what exactly is an electicity network model?

-It sounds straightforward to build a model, but in practice it takes significant effort.
+It sounds straightforward to build such a model, but in practice it takes significant effort.
 Data has to be pulled from multiple enterprise systems, transformed into a Common Electricity Network Model (CENM), and then integrated into the tools used to manage the network — tools like PSCAD, PSS SinCAL, Hosting Capacity Maps, and an Advanced Distribution Management System (ADMS).

 What am I working on?